 |

-The American Association of Orthodontists recommends that children have their first orthodontic evaluation by age 7 or at the first sign of potential orthodontic issues.
-While treatment may not be necessary right away, a thorough evaluation helps the orthodontist identify early signs of dental concerns and determine the best time to begin treatment.
+The American Association of Orthodontists recommends that children have their first orthodontic evaluation by age 7, or at the first sign of potential orthodontic issues.
+While treatment may not be needed right away, a thorough exam with our experienced Onalaska orthodontic team can help spot early signs of dental concerns — including jaw growth and airway development — and determine the best time to begin care.

 The best part?
-We provide free monitoring of your child’s growth, helping to spot concerns early – potentially saving you time and money in the future.
-Give us a call or click the “request free consultation” button to schedule your visit.
+At Kujak Orthodontics in Onalaska, WI, we provide free monitoring of your child’s growth and development.
+Regular check-ins help us catch concerns early — potentially saving your family time and money down the road.
+Give us a call or click the “Request Free Consultation” button to schedule your child’s visit and start their journey toward a confident, healthy smile!

-Early orthodontic treatment, or Phase I treatment, is all about helping young smiles grow in the best way possible!
-Typically recommended for kids between the ages of 6 and 10, this type of care focuses on guiding the development of the jaw and making room for permanent teeth to come in properly.
-Since kids at this age still have a mix of baby and adult teeth, it’s the perfect time to catch and address potential issues like crowding, overbites, underbites, or even habits like thumb-sucking.
-These patients will likely still need full treatment when they are older.
+Early orthodontic treatment — also called Phase I orthodontics — is all about helping young smiles grow strong and healthy!
+Typically recommended for children between the ages of 6 and 10, this specialized care focuses on guiding jaw development and creating space for permanent teeth to come in properly.
+Because kids at this age still have a mix of baby and adult teeth, it’s the ideal time to catch and address issues like crowding, overbites, underbites, or habits like thumb-sucking before they become bigger concerns.
+Early treatment also allows us to evaluate and support healthy airway development.
+By identifying and addressing jaw and facial growth patterns that may impact breathing and sleep, we can help set the foundation for better long-term health and overall wellness — giving your child the best chance to thrive.

 Early orthodontic treatment may involve the use of appliances such as:

-• Braces to straighten the front upper four teeth
+• Braces to gently straighten the upper front teeth

 Not all children need early orthodontic treatment, but an evaluation by an orthodontist can help determine whether it’s necessary.
 Early intervention can make future treatments easier and more effective.